elastic/elastic-serverless-forwarder/docs/README-AWS.md

     Properties:
       Location:
         ApplicationId: 'arn:aws:serverlessrepo:eu-central-1:267093732750:applications/elastic-serverless-forwarder'
-        SemanticVersion: '%SEMANTICVERSION%'  ## UPDATE USING THE SEMANTIC VERSION
+        SemanticVersion: '%SEMANTICVERSION%'  ## CHANGE REFERENCING THE SEMANTIC VERSION (IT MUST BE GREATER THAN 0.30.0)
       Parameters:
         ElasticServerlessForwarderS3ConfigFile: ""          ## FILL WITH THE VALUE OF THE S3 URL IN THE FORMAT "s3://bucket-name/config-file-name" POINTING TO THE CONFIGURATION FILE FOR YOUR DEPLOYMENT OF THE ELASTIC SERVERLESS FORWARDER
         ElasticServerlessForwarderSSMSecrets: ""            ## FILL WITH A COMMA DELIMITED LIST OF AWS SSM SECRETS ARNS REFERENCED IN THE CONFIG YAML FILE (IF ANY).
         ElasticServerlessForwarderKMSKeys: ""               ## FILL WITH A COMMA DELIMITED LIST OF AWS KMS KEYS ARNS TO BE USED FOR DECRYPTING AWS SSM SECRETS REFERENCED IN THE CONFIG YAML FILE (IF ANY).
         ElasticServerlessForwarderSQSEvents: ""             ## FILL WITH A COMMA DELIMITED LIST OF DIRECT SQS QUEUES ARNS TO SET AS EVENT TRIGGERS FOR THE LAMBDA (IF ANY).
         ElasticServerlessForwarderS3SQSEvents: ""           ## FILL WITH A COMMA DELIMITED LIST OF S3 SQS EVENT NOTIFICATIONS ARNS TO SET AS EVENT TRIGGERS FOR THE LAMBDA (IF ANY).
         ElasticServerlessForwarderKinesisEvents: ""         ## FILL WITH A COMMA DELIMITED LIST OF KINESIS DATA STREAM ARNS TO SET AS EVENT TRIGGERS FOR THE LAMBDA (IF ANY).
         ElasticServerlessForwarderCloudWatchLogsEvents: ""  ## FILL WITH A COMMA DELIMITED LIST OF CLOUDWATCH LOGS LOG GROUPS ARNS TO SET SUBSCRIPTION FILTERS ON THE LAMBDA FOR (IF ANY).
         ElasticServerlessForwarderS3Buckets: ""             ## FILL WITH A COMMA DELIMITED LIST OF S3 BUCKETS ARNS THAT ARE THE SOURCES OF THE S3 SQS EVENT NOTIFICATIONS (IF ANY).
 ```
 * Deploy the Lambda from SAR running the following command:
   * ```commandline